100% Free Consultation

 • Conduct further research on ideal placement for accelerator and brake pedals

-If you or someone you care about has been affected by unintended acceleration in any motor vehicle, contact a Las Vegas car accident lawyer at Shook & Stone.
+If you or someone you care about has been affected by sudden acceleration in any motor vehicle, contact on of the best Las Vegas car accident lawyers at Shook & Stone.
 Our firm has experience in the areas of auto accidents as well as auto product liability and can fight to see that you get the compensation you deserve!
+Call us at (702) 570-0000 or fill out the form for a free consultation